-It is a philosophy and set of practices that can assist individuals be safer and be applied to make organizations/systems less harmful.
-For individuals, harm reduction expands choices, increases access, and promotes opportunities to assist people be safer (particularly when engaging in culturally stigmatized behaviors—such as drug use and sex, especially trading sex for survival).
-Harm reduction also aims to shift organizations/systems (and our broader culture) to be safer for individuals and communities.
+Harm Reduction is a philosophy and set of practices that can assist individuals be safer and be applied to make organizations/systems less harmful.
+For individuals, harm reduction expands choices, increases access, and promotes opportunities to assist people be safer particularly when engaging in culturally stigmatized behaviors—such as drug use and sex.

 Harm reduction practice is engaged with on two levels–the individual (where we change our routines, share suggestions, and gather and distribute tools for increasing safety) and the institutional (where we change policy and systems to support safety and decrease violence and marginalization).

 At the INDIVIDUAL LEVEL: